English as an International Language

 English is a widely spoken language across the globe and is commonly used in international business, education, and media.
 However, there are several countries where English is not commonly used due to various cultural, political, and educational factors.

 These countries often have strong local languages and educational systems that focus on native languages or other international languages like Russian or Chinese.
-While English may be taught in schools in these countries, it is not widely used in daily life, which limits its usefulness in casual and business communication within these regions.
+While English may be taught in schools in these countries, it is not always used in daily life, which limits its usefulness in casual and business communication within these regions.

 North Korea: Heavily isolated, North Korea prioritizes Korean in all aspects of life, with very limited exposure to English due to stringent government policies on foreign interaction.